 These are good impulses.
-But they aren’t safe to employ with caregivers who are bigger and more powerful, than the moment, than you are.
-You end up with suppressed rage, an urge to run but nowhere to go —
+But they aren’t safe with caregivers who are bigger and more powerful, than the moment, than you are.
+You end up with suppressed rage, an urge to run but nowhere to go, or …

 And yet still, the yearning for connection.

 Often, this all gets so confusing that you freeze up — it’s like you don’t feel safe coming toward your caregivers, but there’s nowhere to go.
-You can’t fight.
-But it doesn’t feel safe to connect either.
+It’s not safe to fight, but it doesn’t feel safe to connect, either.